Kwabena Okyere Darko-Mensah: Early life and education

-Darko-Mensah was born on 18 June 1974 in Takoradi.
-He hails from Anwhiankwanta, a town in (Ghana).
+Darko-Mensah was born on 18 June,1974 in Takoradi.
+He hails from Anwhia-Nkwanta in the Ashanti Region of Ghana.
 He obtained his Bachelor of Science degree in biochemistry in 2000 from the Kwame Nkrumah University of Science and Technology.
 He later pursued a postgraduate degree in Democracy, Governance, Law and Development from the University of Cape Coast in 2006.
-He has also received certificates from Sangonet, South Africa, and Empretec Ghana.
+He has also received certificates from Sangonet, South Africa, and EMPRETEC, Ghana.